 Personal Injury Litigation

-Any person who has been seriously injured as a result of the negligence or carelessness of another may be entitled to financial compensation.
+Any person who has been seriously injured as a result of the negligence or carelessness of another may be entitled to financial compensation and the Personal Injury Lawyers here at Pretsell Davies Thompson Benton can help!
 This right is crucial to every Ontarian, however, it is frequently misunderstood, which prevents proper reimbursement for one’s losses.
 In Ontario alone, there are thousands of people who have experienced a form of personal injury - whether this be from a motor-vehicle accident, dangerous circumstances, defective products, medical negligence etc. - and it is their right and responsibility to understand their position in the situation, as well as the necessary position of the other individual who is at fault.
 Whether the cause led to personal injury in the physical sense (ie. personal injury), emotional sense (ie. loss of companionship) or financially (ie. lost income) it is up to the individual to receive the appropriate compensation.

 There are two specific rights that all Ontario citizens are entitled to upon experiencing a personal injury (including that causing pain, suffering or loss of income).
 The first is the right to sue.
 This provides the individual with the ability to pose their legal claim in a court of justice and receive financial reimbursement from the person responsible for their injuries.
-The injured person can receive financial reimbursement through negotiations outside of court as well, however, in most cases a personal injury lawyer is recommended.
+The injured person can receive financial reimbursement through negotiations outside of court as well, however, in most cases a personal injury lawyer is recommended and our qualified Pretsell Davies Thompson Benton personal injury lawyers are available to discuss your specific situation by simply calling us today or by completing the form below.
 The second right in Ontario is to recover the damages, which can be organized through the court process or independently.

 In terms of the right to sue for personal injury in Ontario, there are specific causes of action that are taken into consideration.
 Although the right is usually settled in light of the following causations, it is not limited to these - as the law is subject to other specifications as well, such as time limits on filing claims, age exceptions, extent of injury etc. Some of the prominent causes of action include: